Scout24/yum-repo-server/README.md

 A virtual repository does look exactly like a regular repository for consumers, but it is actually an empty repository that contains a YAML file named <code>repo.yaml</code>.
 The file contains an entry with a relative path to a regular repository, and requests to the virtual repository are rerouted to the regular one.

 ### Periodic metadata generation
-The metadata generation is located in a YAML file that lives in the repository it describes.
+The metadata generation is located in a YAML file called `repo.yaml` that lives in the repository it describes.
 The file looks like this :
 <code>
 generation_type : scheduled
 generation_interval : 40
 rpm_max_keep : 3
 </code>
-This will schedule a periodic createrepo that will be executed every 40 seconds. rpm_max_keep means there will also be a cleanup routine before the createrepo that will delete older RPMs when there are more than three RPMs with the same canonical name.
+This will schedule a periodic createrepo that will be executed every 40 seconds.
+`rpm_max_keep` means there will also be a cleanup routine before the createrepo that will delete older RPMs when there are more than three RPMs with the same canonical name.
-You may omit rpm_max_keep to disable the cleanup routine and set generation_type to 'manual' or remove the file if you do not wish to have a periodic createrepo scheduled.
+You may omit `rpm_max_keep` to disable the cleanup routine and set `generation_type` to `manual` or remove the file if you do not wish to have a periodic createrepo scheduled.

 ### API requests